CSCI-5619-Fall-2021/Assignment-3/README.md

 [Beat Saber](https://beatsaber.com/) is widely considered to be one of the best and most successful virtual reality games.
 There is a free demo available for the Oculus Quest, which you can find in the official store app.
 Before beginning this assignment, I suggest that you download this demo or watch some videos on YouTube to familiarize yourself with the gameplay.

 In this assignment, you will be implementing Beat Saber's core mechanics.
 You can use Unity's built-in 3D objects (e.g. cubes) for this assignment, and you do not need to import custom meshes.
-If you want to make your game more interesting, you are also free to import additional assets.
-You can also modify any of the colors, textures, or lighting in the scene.
+If you want to make your game more interesting, you are also free to import additional assets or modify the appearance of the scene.
 Creativity is encouraged!
 However, note that your grade will be based on the interaction functionality, not the artistic quality of the game.

 ## Submission Information